Greece in the Eurovision Song Contest 2016

-Greece participated in the Eurovision Song Contest 2016 with the song "Utopian Land" written by Vladimiros Sofianidis and performed by the band Argo.
-The song was internally selected by the Greek broadcaster Hellenic Broadcasting Corporation (ERT) to represent Greece at the 2016 contest in Stockholm, Sweden.
-Argo were announced as the Greek representatives in February 2016, a month before their song "Utopian Land" was presented.
+Greece was represented at the Eurovision Song Contest 2016 with the song "Utopian Land", written by Vladimiros Sofianidis and performed by the band Argo.
+The Greek participating broadcaster, the Hellenic Broadcasting Corporation (ERT), internally selected its entry for the contest.
+Argo were announced as the Greek representatives on 9 February 2016, a month before their song "Utopian Land" was presented.